CompuTec/computec-docs/docs/processforce/developer-guide/data-import/mo-status-update.md

 }
 ```

 The Catch block, try block that was opened in line 91.
 If an exception occurs on this level, it displays information about the exception.
-In the Finally block we are disconnecting from SAP Business One:
+In the Final block, we disconnect from SAP Business One:

 ```powershell
 }